LogoLogo

 Implementing Regex in Parloa Bots

-To use regex within a Storage block in Parloa, follow these steps to extract the desired entities from input text.
+To use regex within a block in Parloa, follow these steps to extract the desired entities from input text.

 Step-by-Step Implementation